jmd-dk/concept/_sources/parameters/input_output.rst.txt

                        initial_conditions = [
                            {
                                'name'   : 'matter component',
-                               'species': 'matter particles',
+                               'species': 'matter',
                                'N'      : 64**3,
                            },
                            {
                                'name'           : 'linear component',
-                               'species'        : 'fluid',
+                               'species'        : 'photons + neutrinos + metric',
                                'gridsize'       : 64,
-                               'boltzmann_order': -1,
-                               'class_species'  : 'g+ur+metric',
+                               'boltzmann order': -1,  # Completely linear
                            },
                        ]

-                    In all of the above, the ``'name'`` given to each component does not matter.
-It is needed in order for other parameters to refer to a given component.
-For further details on the possible component specifications, check out the
+                    In all of the above, the ``'name'`` given to each component is used only for referencing by other parameters, and may be omitted.
+For further examples on the possible component specifications, check out the
                     ':doc:`beyond matter-only </tutorial/beyond_matter_only>`'
                     part of the tutorial.